How to Choose a Patio Umbrella: A Complete Guide

 Rinse Your Umbrella and Wipe it Down

-Store the canopy in an umbrella cover: "Place your canopy in a protective cover when out of use for an extended period of time.
+Store the canopy in an umbrella cover: "Place your canopy in a protective cover when out of use for an extended period.
 And should you want to change the look of your umbrella in a later season, make sure your supplier offers replacement canopies (as Frontgate does)," Lindsay Foster recommended.

 The List of Our Favorite Patio Umbrellas